Linear syzygies on curves with prescribed gonality: Schreyer's Conjecture for general curves of non-maximal gonality

 3pt

-Our next goal is to show that, in the notation of Proposition \ref{adm-limit}, the point $[f] \in \pi^{-1}([D])$ does not lie in the closure $\overline{\mathfrak{BN}}\subseteq \hh_{2g-2k+1,g-k+1}$ provided the normalisation $C$ is sufficiently general.
-This is achieved by degenerating to a $(k-2)$-nodal curve such that its normalisation is hyperelliptic.
+Our goal is to show that, in the notation of Proposition \ref{adm-limit}, the unique point of $\pi^{-1}([D])$ does not lie in $\overline{\mathfrak{BN}}$ provided the normalisation $C$ is sufficiently general.
+To ease the notation, set $a:=g-k+1$ and assume $a \geq 3$.
+To carry out the argument, it is convenient to work with stable maps rather than admissible covers.
+Let